aws-solutions/clickstream-analytics-on-aws-swift-sdk/README.md

 ### 1.Add Package

-We use **Swift Package Manager** to distribute Clickstream Swift SDK, open your project in Xcode and select **File > Add Pckages**.
+We use **Swift Package Manager** to distribute Clickstream Swift SDK, open your project in Xcode and select **File > Add Packages**.

 ![](images/add_package.png)

-Enter the Clickstream Library for Swift GitHub repo URL (`https://github.com/awslabs/clickstream-swift`) into the search bar, you'll see the Clickstream Library for Swift repository rules for which version of Clickstream you want Swift Package Manager to install.
+Enter the Clickstream Library for Swift GitHub repo URL (`https://github.com/aws-solutions/clickstream-swift`) into the search bar, you'll see the Clickstream Library for Swift repository rules for which version of Clickstream you want Swift Package Manager to install.
 Choose **Up to Next Major Version**, then click **Add Package**, make the Clickstream product checked as default, and click **Add Package** again.

 ![](images/add_package_url.png)